 That in cases where the Ministry of Education's directives involve or impact teachers, school boards implement the initiatives only with the agreement of the teachers' union.

-That funding for Ministry of Education initiatives support a model of teacher-directed professional development.
+That funding for Ministry of Education initiatives support a model of teacher-directed professional development, which is developed in collaboration with professional development committees that are sanctioned by a teachers' affiliate.